fzero/html3000/README.md

 - Make code unreadable – it takes mental effort to decode what a Tailwind block is actually doing.
 - Encourage short-term hacks instead of long-term maintainable patterns.

 The irony is that React developers already know this.
 They write `<Panel>`, `<Button>`, `<Logo>`, `<Nav>` every day in JSX.
 Those are semantic!
-But paradoxically, the same community often declares that semantic HTML is “dead.”
-I’d argue it isn’t.
+But paradoxically, the same community often declares that semantic HTML is "dead."

+It most definitely isn't.
 In fact, semantic HTML is more important than ever.

 ## HTML in 2025: Underused and Undervalued